 Does the Bible not say that God repents and changes his mind?

 God’s “repentance” cannot have anything in common with our own repentance, which stems from our sin, or lack of knowledge or foresight.
-God does change but not in the same way that a man changes.
+God does change but not in the same way that humans change.
 We are subject to limitations, finiteness and lack of knowledge – God is not.

 God's variations, as we experience them, are rooted in a consistent and unchangeable character of love, wisdom, righteousness, power and knowledge.
 He does not change but He will act differently in changed circumstances.